Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Method

-To ensure comparable orbital occupations between the states from DFT+cRPA and QMC, we rotated the final embedding models from the Wannier basis sets into the reference IAO basis, as shown in Fig.~\ref{fig:benchmark_basis_orbitals}.
-The orbital transformations are nearly one-to-one (see Sec.~\ref{subsection:basis_rotation}).
-After rotating, we checked the resulting models' invariance to $C_{3v}$ symmetry operations in the IAO basis.
-We then obtained the models' eigenstates using exact diagonalization in~\texttt{PySCF}.
+To ensure comparable orbital occupations between the states from DFT+cRPA and QMC, we rotated the final embedded Hamiltonians in the active space from the Wannier basis sets into the reference intrinsic atomic orbital (IAO) basis set, as shown in Fig~\ref{fig:benchmark_basis_orbitals}.
+The orbital transformations are nearly one-to-one, as verified in the Supplemental Material.
+After rotating, we checked the resulting Hamiltonians are invariant to C$_{3v}$ symmetry operations in the IAO basis.
+We then obtained the Hamiltonians' eigenstates using exact diagonalization in~\texttt{PySCF}.